 Day or night, there can be something to see in the sky.
 We love this because it sparks imagination, creativity, and conversation.
-Find a shape of a cloud or made from the stars and take turns telling stories about what you see.
+Find shapes in the clouds or made from the stars and take turns telling stories about what you see.

 18. Read Books in a Hammock

-If you don’t have trees in your yard for a hammock, there are other options.
+There are other options if you don’t have trees in your yard for a hammock.
 Front porch railings, posts of a sturdy clothesline or swing set, or even just a hammock stand are all places to hang your hammock for an afternoon in the sun.